Our Work – Impact

 140000

-highlights 2023/24
+highlights 2024/25

-people received health care in Pakistan
+people accessed health services and received free medicine in Pakistan

 Resources are essential for building strong infrastructure and increasing our effectiveness and impact for people around the world who have been uprooted by conflict and disaster.